ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    handling of that message can be affected by that DMARC policy when delivered to a participating receiver.

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 14]

+Internet-Draft                  DMARCbis                      April 2021

    It is important to note that the authentication mechanisms employed by DMARC authenticate only a DNS domain and do not authenticate the local-part of any email address identifier found in a message, nor do they validate the legitimacy of message content.

-   _Ticket 109_
+   _Tickets 108 and 109_

-   DMARC's feedback component involves the collection of information about received messages claiming to be from the Organizational Domain for periodic aggregate reports to the Domain Owner.
-The parameters and format for such reports are discussed in another document.
+   DMARC's feedback component involves the collection of information about received messages claiming to be from the Author Domain for periodic aggregate reports to the Domain Owner or PSO.
+The parameters and format for such reports are discussed in [DMARC-Aggregate-Reporting]

    A DMARC-enabled Mail Receiver might also generate per-message reports that contain information related to individual messages that fail SPF